fission/docs.fission.io/docs/content/languages/go.md

 ---
-title: "Using Golang with Fission"
+title: "Using Go with Fission"
 weight: 10
 ---

-With Golang plugin mechanism, fission supports Golang as one of function languages.
+With Go plugin mechanism, fission supports Go as one of function languages.

 In this usage guide we'll cover how to use this environment, write functions, and work with dependencies.